 We recommend a broad and balanced curriculum which includes the study of one Science and one Language.
-Please choose ONE subject from Group 4 - page 4
+Please:

 - ✓ choose ONE subject from Group 1 and ONE from Group two, - ✓ choose THREE subjects from Group 3, unless you have chosen Double Science in Group 1, in which case you choose TWO subjects from Group 3.